yangshengaa/wavelets_STP/README.md

 - naive_trading.py: develop a simple long short trading strategy using the model with the best accuracy, and report some metrics on the strategies (annualized return, Sharpe Ratio, Calmar Ratio, maximum drawdown, and etc...)

-# TODO: revise citation

 # Notes after Meeting with Professor Alex Cloninger:
 Date: 2021/05/14
-1. explore PCA's coefficients, see which patterns are most salient; (essentially, figure out why is the model so good, interpretability)
+1. explore PCA's coefficients, see what patterns from which columns are most salient, figure out why the model looks good --> acquire interpretability
 2. Train test split serially; do not look ahead!
 3. Figure out how to upload files to git